 Job Description for Director of Reimbursement

-A bachelor's degree in accounting, business administration, finance, or a related field is generally required for this position, and prior experience in a relevant capacity is highly beneficial.
-Industry and leadership certifications are also helpful.
+A bachelor's degree in accounting, business administration, or a related field is generally required for this position, and prior experience in the field is highly beneficial.
+Industry certifications are also helpful.

 Director of Reimbursement Tasks